 Sara: Oklahoma

 For months after her son Parker came out as gay, Sara lay in bed weeping, believing he was doomed to eternal damnation.
 After five long months, Parker said, “You know, Mom, I had to suck it up for twenty-one years to be your son.
 Now I need you to suck it up and be my mom."
 And that did it.
 Sara closely examined the Bible to come to terms with her new reality, and she could find no justification for the condemnation of homosexuality, so she left her church, officially “came out” in support of her son (losing friends and family members), and joined a mama bears group.
 When she saw the stats about how many LGBTQ people were rejected by their families, she and a posse of like-minded mama bears started marching in pride parades with a “Free Mom Hugs” banner.
-After Trump’s election, she took the banner on the road in a ten-city “Free Mom Hugs Tour.
+After Trump’s election, she took the banner on the road in a ten-city “Free Mom Hugs” Tour which eventually led her to start a non-profit which now has chapters in all 50 states!

 TENITA: CALIFORNIA